 Can the initial novelty of the product be sustained?
 Are they repeating?

 How does the stated (survey responses) behavior compare to the actual behavior

-Distinguish between participants taking part in the study as directed, and those that are not.
+Distinguish between participants participating in the study as directed and those not.

-With the Adrich smart consumption label attached, a connected product can to track and identify the fact that there was only one usage time-stamp on the day before the IHUT ended, showing an excessive pouring behavior, or dumping of the product, that occurred over several minutes.
+With the Adrich smart consumption label attached, a connected product can track and identify that there was only one usage time-stamp on the day before the IHUT ended, showing an excessive pouring behavior, or dumping of the product, that occurred over several minutes.

 Compared to how CPG firms have collected consumer product insights in the past, usage tracking offers several benefits, even when combined with existing methods: